Useful Tips and Advice

 • If you have concerns about any academic issue, be sure to contact your University of Galway academic coordinator as early as possible.

-• If problems other than academic ones arise, please inform the University of Galway International Office — we’re here to help, if possible, but we cannot help you if we are not made aware of any difficulties!
+• If problems other than academic ones arise, please inform the Global Galway Office — we’re here to help, if possible, but we cannot help you if we are not made aware of any difficulties!

 • Try to find out as much as you can in advance about the culture and customs of the host country.
 Even then, you may well experience initial homesickness or culture shock.
 This is a common reaction to a new environment but if you allow yourself a couple of weeks to make the transition, and if you are open-minded in your approach, you will most likely find that you will settle in quite quickly.